ABOUT

 First Presbyterian Church of Macomb is the home base of The Giving Gardens.
 The church houses our offices, our tool room, our seedling room and one of our public access gardens.
 First Presbyterian Church also currently serves as the fiscal sponsor of The Giving Gardens.

-Fellows Program in Rural Community Development through the Illinois Institute of Rural Affairs (IIRA) and AmeriCorp
+Fellows Program in Rural Community Development through the Illinois Institute of Rural Affairs (IIRA) and AmeriCorps

 We rely heavily on our AmeriCorps members who come to us through the IIRA and the Fellows Program in Rural Community Development.
 Our team of AmeriCorps members organize our volunteers and provide much of the labor for our gardens and programs.